eternal-red/cybersec-notes/Concepts/Hacking/login brute forcing.md

 	- medusa
 	- patator
 	- hydra: important to specify the service you are brute forcing
+	- if you need to fill out http request methods use
+		- owasp zap fuzzer
+		- bupsuite intruder
 - attack types
 	- password attack types
 		- brute force